devfile/library/README.md

 2. [GitLab docs](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token)
 3. [Bitbucket docs](https://support.atlassian.com/bitbucket-cloud/docs/repository-access-tokens/)

-[1] currently, this works under the assumption that the token can authenticate the devfile and the parent devfile; both devfiles are in the same repository.
+[1] Currently, this works under the assumption that the token can authenticate the devfile and the parent devfile; both devfiles are in the same repository.
+[2] In this scenario, the token will be used to authenticate the main devfile.

 ## Usage